 In this particular example, we have three members of the company’s founding team, as well as a seed round that brought on two investors, each with a 12.5% stake in the company:

-For a more in-depth look at dilution, and how the addition of a share scheme might impact fully developed companies with investors and additional fundraising rounds, we recommend reading the second part of our Equity Fundamentals guide.
+For a more in-depth look at dilution, and how the addition of a share scheme might impact fully developed companies with investors and additional fundraising rounds, we recommend reading our Equity Fundamentals guide.

 Once you’ve taken these factors into consideration and settled on an appropriate amount of equity to reserve for your employee share scheme, you can proceed on to the next steps: learning how to assign equity to individual employees and deciding how much is appropriate for each one.